wjgoh/a-jar/README.md

-# A Jar by Group 1
+# A Jar

-Team:
+By: group1

 Problem Statement: Stress & Workload Manager